riceissa/issarice.com/wiki/advice-for-young-people.md

 is not taught in schools).
 Here are some places to check out:

 - [My guide on reddit](http://info.cognitomentoring.org/wiki/Using_reddit)
-- Quora/LW/EA/SSC
-- More given in "Other ideas—expanding your imagination" section
 - For maximum transparency, I've released [my Atom/RSS subscriptions](https://issarice.com/urls.txt) (with some confidential URLs removed) publicly.

 # Books